 Not any more.

-Daikin knows when we come into your home, we likely have to integrate your new equipment with an existing gas furnace.
+Daikin knows when we come into your home, we likely have to integrate your new equipment with existing ductwork.

 And, this is where Daikin jumped to the head of the line.
-They’re the first HVAC manufacturer to design a heat pump that can we can integrate with your gas furnace.
+They’re the first HVAC manufacturer to design a gas furnace that we can integrate with a ductless heat pump and run them both off the same outdoor unit!
+This is an absolute gamechanger.

 Then, it uses the current temperature and the thermostat’s call to determine how much energy to use.